close icon

 Once you have a custom domain set up on your account, you can continue with the rest of the article.

-To start working with the login template, run the following command on your terminal:
+To start customizing the Universal Login UI, run the following command on your terminal:

 Building a Beautiful Template